-Under the Guaranteed Loan Program loans are arranged through private banks and off financial institutions.
-Interest is paid by the Federal Government until the student complethis education.
+Under the Guaranteed Loan Program loans are arranged through private banks and other financial institutions.
+Interest is paid by the Federal Government until the student completes his education.
 The amount of such loans depends upon financial need.

-In Georgia this loan program is administered by the Georgia Higher Educational Assistar Corporation, 9 LaVista Perimeter Park, Suite 110, 2187 Northlake Parkway, Atlanta, Gegia 30084.
+In Georgia this loan program is administered by the Georgia Higher Educational Assistance Corporation, 9 LaVista Perimeter Park, Suite 110, 2187 Northlake Parkway, Atlanta, Georgia 30084.